2-channel looped video installation

 A Day Spent Building Dams, Oliver Basciano (2017)

-Trigger Happy Discipline is currently part of Colour, Form & Line, on loan to the Graves Gallery until 21 Dec 2024, displayed alongside works from the collection by Naum Gabo, Bridget Riley, Tess Jaray...
+Trigger Happy Discipline is currently part of Colour, Form & Line, until 21 Dec 2024 at the Graves Gallery, displayed alongside works from the collection by Naum Gabo, Bridget Riley, Tess Jaray...

-In Sep 2024, Trigger Happy Discipline was acquired by the Sheffield Museums for their permanent collection.
+In Oct 2024, Trigger Happy Discipline was acquired by the Sheffield Museums for their permanent collection.
+For all loan enquiries, please contact visual@sheffieldmuseums.org.uk.